Developmental Education

 A&M-TEXARKANA’S DEVELOPMENTAL EDUCATION PLAN

-All students are required to complete all TSI requirements within 27 attempted SCH at A&M-Texarkana.
-Exceptions include non-degree seeking students as approved by the University Registrar.
-This plan is decentralized and involves collaboration with the Deans and Faculty of the College of Arts, Sciences and Education (CASE) and College of Business, Engineering and Technology (CBET), Admissions, University Registrar, Testing Center, Academic Advising, and representatives from the Office of Student Success.
+The DE plan plan for A&M-Texarkana is decentralized and involves collaboration with the Deans and Faculty of the College of Arts, Sciences and Education (CASE) and College of Business, Engineering and Technology (CBET), Admissions, University Registrar, Testing Center, Academic Advising, and representatives from the Office of Student Success.
 Representatives from these areas will comprise the DE Committee.

-The A&M-Texarkana plan consists of eight components:
+The A&M-Texarkana plan consists of seven components:

 1. Pre-Assessment Activity (PAA)